Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Discussion

 Geometric ergodicity then characterizes that the expected log-progress sequence converges geometrically fast to the convergence rate limit $-\CR$.

 Linear convergence holds under any initial condition.
 This reflects the practical adaptivity property: the step-size parameter is adjusted on the fly and hence a bad choice of an initial parameter is not problematic.
-We have illustrated that the transition phase, formally how long it takes to be close \new{to}\del{from} the invariant probability measure, relates to how long it takes to forget a bad initialization.
+We have illustrated that the transition phase, \new{in other words the time}\del{formally how long} it takes to be close to the invariant probability measure, relates to how long it takes to forget a bad initialization.

 The methodology provides an exact formula for the convergence rate $\CR$ expressed in terms of expectation w.r.t.\ the invariant probability measure of the normalized Markov chain.
-Exploiting the exact expression for deducing properties on the convergence rate like dependency w.r.t.\ the dimension \new{or} dependency on function properties (like condition number of the hessian matrix if the function is convex quadratic) seems however to be quite challenging with this approach while it is feasible with ad-hoc techniques for specific algorithms (see \cite{jens:2005}).
+Exploiting the exact expression for deducing properties on the convergence rate like dependency w.r.t.\ the dimension or dependency on function properties (like condition number of the hessian matrix if the function is convex quadratic) seems however to be quite challenging with this approach while it is feasible with ad-hoc techniques for specific algorithms (see \cite{jens:2005}).
 Numerical simulations need then to be performed to investigate those properties.
-Nevertheless the Markov chain methodology proposed here provides a rigorous framework for performing those simulations: it proves that by essence Monte-Carlo simulation of the convergence rate is consistent and even provides through the Central Limit Theorem asymptotic confidence intervals for the simulations.
+Nevertheless, the Markov chain methodology proposed here provides a rigorous framework for performing these simulations\del{: it proves that by essence Monte-Carlo simulation of the convergence rate is consistent}.\todo{}\niko{"to be by essence consistent" doesn't carry much meaning to me, given that everything we do should be consistent to begin with. } \del{ and even provides through the Central Limit Theorem asymptotic confidence intervals for the simulations. }

 We have restricted for the sake of simplicity the \acprs\ framework to the update of a mean vector and a step-size.
 However some step-size adaptive algorithms like the cumulated step-size adaptation used in the CMA-ES algorithm include other state variables like an auxiliary vector (the path) used to update the step-size \cite{hansen2001}.
-Adaptation of the present methodology to cases with more state variables seems however relatively straightforward.
+Adaptation of the present methodology to cases with more state variables seems however relatively straightforward\new{ while we foresee that proving the stability of the underlying homogeneous Markov chains can be very complex}.